Daniel-Rogers-AvidAML/charts-1/README.md

 Whenever a commit or pull request to `master` branch (README.md excluded) will trigger a Github action which will automatically package chart and publish it to the `gh-pages` branch.

-**Alternatively, you can follow the steps below to mannually publish the chart.**
+**Alternatively, you can follow the steps below to manually publish the chart.**

 ## Package chart